Random Utility and Limited Consideration: The Experiment

 \section{The Experiment}

-Our testing approach requires full choice set variation but does not have requirements in terms of repeated individual choice data.
+Our testing approach does not have requirements in terms of repeated individual choice data.
 Exploiting this feature, our experiment was designed to study the performance of different theories of random consideration sets with few observations per individual.
 In particular, we conducted the experiment in Amazon MTurk for a large cross-section with at most two (disjoint) choice sets per individual (see Section~\ref{subsection:experimental_design}).
+The large sample size of the dataset generated by our experiment is fundamental for ensuring high statistical power using the tools in \citet{kitamura2018nonparametric}.